 Denison's target compensation position is the median against a selected peer group of similar type and size of Canadian mining companies.
-Part of GGA's mandate in each of 2017 and 2020 was the review the Company's peer group.
+Part of GGA's mandate in 2020 was the review the Company's peer group.

-The following criteria were used in creating the Company's 2022 peer group: a focus on North Americanbased companies, with a preference for Canadian headquartered companies listed on the TSX, at the pre-production stage of development, focused on exploration and development of precious metals or other minerals with three or more current expansion projects and generally of a similar size (0.25x to 4x) in terms of total assets and market capitalization.
+The following criteria were used in creating the Company's 2023 peer group: a focus on North American-based companies, with a preference for Canadian headquartered companies listed on the TSX, at the pre-production stage of development, focused on exploration and development of precious metals or other minerals with three or more current expansion projects and generally of a similar size (0.25x to 4x) in terms of total assets and market capitalization.
 Based on these factors, it was determined that the following companies were suitable peer comparators for consideration in determining levels of senior executive compensation: Alexco Resources Corp., Altius Minerals Corporation, Americas Gold and Silver Corporation, Bluestone Resources Inc., Calibre Mining Corp., Energy Fuels Inc., Fission Uranium Corp., Lucara Diamond Corp., Largo Resources Inc., NexGen Energy Ltd., Paladin Energy Limited, Polymet Mining Corp., Premier Gold Mines Limited, Sabina Gold & Silver Corp., Uranium Energy Corp. and UR-Energy Inc.

-Executive Compensation-Related Fees
+Executive Compensation Consultant Related Fees

-Fees of (a) \$13,808 were payable to GGA for services rendered to the Company in 2017; and (b) \$46,815 were payable to GGA for services rendered to the Company in 2020.
+Fees paid to GGA were \$46,815 for services rendered to the Company in 2020.